mgalushka/javascript-learning/README.md

 # javascript-learning
-My learning experience of javascript
+My learning experience of javascript language.

+This code is based on exercises from javascript.info and "Eloquent JavaScript" book by Marijn Haverbeke.

 How to run script:
 ```